websights

 Assignment of Faces

-Please be aware that the cylindrical hinge constraint only allows for single face assignment.
+Please be aware that the hinge constraint boundary condition only allows for single face assignment.
 Assigning more than one face will lead to the following warning.

 “Only one face assignment is allowed.
 Problematic boundary condition: Cylindrical hinge constraint 1”